 6.1.1.
-Review and recommend for appointment by each Board the accounting firm to act as the independent auditors for Mercy Corps and negotiate and approve the terms of the firm's engagement;
+Review and recommend for appointment by each Board the accounting firm to act as the independent auditors for the MCG and consolidated financial statements and negotiate and approve the terms of the firm's engagement;

 - 6.1.2.
-Review the independent auditor's performance and recommend for each relevant Board approval the dismissal of the independent auditor if appropriate; - 6.1.3.
+Review the independent auditor's performance and recommend for Board approval the dismissal of the independent auditor if appropriate; - 6.1.3.
 Ensure the independence of the independent auditor by reviewing the independent auditor's provision of any non-audit related services to Mercy Corps; - 6.1.4.
 Review the scope and plan for the independent audit of Mercy Corps' consolidated financial statements; - 6.1.5.
 Meet with the auditors with no management present at the conclusion of each annual audit; - 6.1.6.
-Review results of the annual audit with the external auditors, including all relevant reports and any management letters, and accept/approve the consolidated audited financial statements; - 6.1.7.
-Review, with the Chief Financial Officer, Global Controller, the MCE Director of Finance, and the MCNL Managing Director, policies and practices addressing financial controls, and discuss such policies, practices and controls with the external auditors; - 6.1.8.
-Review management responses to any audit findings and recommendations and discuss with the independent auditor any significant risks identified by the audit; and - 6.1.9.
-Report to the Boards significant issues in the external audit requiring their attention.
+Review results of the annual audit with the external auditors, including all relevant reports and any management letters, and accept/approve the consolidated audited financial statements;

+- 6.1.7.
+Review with the MCG CFO and Controller and the Director of Finance of MCE policies and practices addressing financial controls, and discuss such policies, practices and controls with the external auditors. - 6.1.8.
+Review management responses to any audit findings and recommendations and discuss with the independent auditor any significant risks identified by the audit; - 6.1.9.
+Report to the JBEC and, as appropriate, to the Boards significant issues in the external audit requiring their attention.